-In this month’s transaction overview, we focus on business continuity in the wake of the COVID-19 pandemic.
-It is precisely now, during these times of crisis, that it is important to continue to invest in developing economies that are expected to be hit hard by the pandemic.
+These months, we focus on business continuity and recovery in the wake of the COVID-19 pandemic.
+It is precisely now, during these times of crisis, that it is important to continue to invest in developing economies that are already or expected to be hit hard by the pandemic.
 While local governments are working hard to minimize the impact on their people and economies, we are needed now more than ever.
 Hence, we continue to empower entrepreneurs in developing economies to build a better world and boost resilience to withstand the pandemic.

 I&M Bank Rwanda

 FMO has topped up our 2020 senior term loan facility with an additional USD 20 mln.
 I&M bank Rwanda is the No 2 bank of the country focusing primarily on SME and corporate clients in Rwanda.
 It is part of the I&M Group from Kenya with whom FMO has a longstanding relationship.
 Our financing facility will support the bank’s lending to SME’s as well as eligible green projects.

 Ecobank Transnational Incorporated (“ETI”)